-The Commissioner's Office is required to pay off an element of the accumulated General Fund capital spend each year (the CFR) through a revenue charge (the minimum revenue provision - MRP).
-Additional voluntary payments are also allowed (voluntary revenue provision - VRP).
-Repayments included in annual PFI or finance leases are applied as MRP.
+NOPCC is required to pay off an element of the accumulated General Fund capital spend each year (the CFR) through a revenue charge (the minimum revenue provision - MRP).
+Additional voluntary payments are also allowed.
+It is at the CFO's discretion to reverse these additional payments at future dates if deemed necessary or prudent.
+Payments included in annual PFI or finance leases are applied as MRP.
+The additional provision that has been made to date is shown in the table below: